patromi/tracardi-custom-string-validator/README.md

-# Tracardi plugin

-This code can be run within Tracardi workflow.

-# Custom String Validator
+# Tracardi plugin: Custom String Validator

 The purpose of this plugin is valide data with custom regex.